Qovery/documentation/website/guides/tutorial/import-your-environment-variables-with-the-qovery-cli.md

 <Alert type="info">

-[Check out the documentation][docs.using-qovery.configuration.secret] to learn more on how Secrets works.
+[Check out the documentation][docs.using-qovery.configuration.environment-variable] to learn more on how Secrets works.

 </Alert>